Infineon/mtb-example-psoc4-msclp-csd-button/README.md

 1. Measure the SNR as mentioned in the [Operation](#operation) section.

-2. If the SNR is less than 5:1 increase the number of sub-conversions.
+2. If the SNR is less than 5:1, increase the number of sub-conversions.
 Edit the number of sub-conversions (N<sub>sub</sub>) directly in the **Widget/Sensor parameters** tab of the CAPSENSE&trade; Tuner.

-      **Note:** Number of sub-conversion should be greater than or equal to 8.
+      > **Note:** Number of sub-conversion should be greater than or equal to 8.

 3. Calculate the decimation rate using **Equation 1**.
 The resolution increases with an increase in the decimation rate; therefore, set the maximum decimation rate indicated by the equation.

       **Equation 1.
 Decimation rate**

       ![](images/decimation-equation.png)

 4. Load the parameters to the device and measure SNR as mentioned in Steps 10 and 11 in the [Operation](#operation) section.

-      Repeat steps 1 to 4 until the following conditions are met,
+   Repeat steps 1 to 4 until the following conditions are met:
       - Measured SNR from the previous stage is greater than 5:1
       - Signal count is greater than 50

-5. If the system is very noisy (>40% of Signal) enable filters.
+5. If the system is very noisy (>40% of Signal), enable filters.

    This example has the CIC2 filter enabled, which increases the resolution for the same scan time.
 See [AN234231 - Achieving lowest-power capacitive sensing with PSoC&trade; 4000T](https://www.infineon.com/002-34231) for detailed information on the CIC2 filter.
 Whenever CIC2 filter is enabled, it is recommended to enable the IIR filter for optimal noise reduction.
 Therefore this example has the IIR filter enabled as well.
    <ol type="A">